BiAPoL/blog/johannes_mueller/anaconda_getting_started/Readme.md

 jupyter-lab
 ```

-which should open the Jupyter starting window.
+Jupyter will then start in your browser.
 If you are wondering why this is opening in your browser - this is exactly how it is intented to be.
 Now we can start a new notebook by clicking on the highlighted icon:

 ![](https://github.com/BiAPoL/blog/blob/getting-started-with-anaconda/johannes_mueller/anaconda_getting_started/imgs/4_jupyter_lab.jpg?raw=true)